Here are some notes on privacy Best of HR – Berufebilder.de®which comply with the current legal requirements. It was created by a lawyer.

 This privacy statement explains the nature, scope and purpose of the processing of personal data (hereinafter referred to as "data") within our online offering and the related websites, functions and content, as well as external online presence, such as our Social Media Profile. (collectively referred to as "online offer").
 With regard to the terms used, such as "processing" or "responsible", we refer to the definitions in Art.
 4 of the General Data Protection Regulation (GDPR).

-Responsible according to § 38 BDSG is: Name: Simone Janson Street Nr.
-Benzenbergstraße 1a ZIP, City, Country: 40219 Dusseldorf Owner: Simone Janson eMailAddress: firstname.lastname@example.org
+The person responsible within the meaning of § 38 BDSG is: Name: Simone Janson Street No. Benzenbergstraße 1a ZIP, City, Country: 40219 Düsseldorf Owner: Simone Janson eMailAddress: firstname.lastname@example.org

 Types of processed data: